soccerplayer6/cse15l-lab-reports/labreport1.md

 ## cd command <br>
 - With no arguments <br>
 ![Image](cd no path.png) <br>
-The cd command with no path specified as an argument changed the working directory from lecture1 to the home directory as seen above <br>
+The cd command with no path specified as an argument changed the working directory from lecture1 to the home directory, as seen above.
+The working directory before the command was /home/lecture1 and the working directory after was the home directory.
+The cd command itself changes the working directory to the home directory.
+This is the expected result and isn't an error <br>
 - With a path to a directory as an argument <br>
 ![Image](cd with path.png) <br>
-The cd command with a path specified switches the working directory to the directory of that path <br>
+The cd command with a path specified switches the working directory to the directory of that path.
+The working directory before the command was the home directory and the working directory after the command was the directory of the path that was specified.
+This is not an error and is the intended result <br>
 - With a path to a file as an argument <br>
 ![Image](cd path to file.png) <br>
 The command returned an error because the cd command is used to switch directories, and a file is not a directory <br>